USPTO Examiner ROBINSON RENEE E - Art Unit 1772

 Office Action Patterns

-On average, applications examined by ROBINSON, RENEE E receive 1.82 office actions before reaching final disposition.
-This places the examiner in the 56% percentile for office actions issued.
-This examiner issues a slightly above-average number of office actions.
+On average, applications examined by ROBINSON, RENEE E receive 1.91 office actions before reaching final disposition.
+This places the examiner in the 46% percentile for office actions issued.
+This examiner issues fewer office actions than average, which may indicate efficient prosecution or a more lenient examination style.

 Prosecution Timeline

-The median time to disposition (half-life) for applications examined by ROBINSON, RENEE E is 28 months.
-This places the examiner in the 50% percentile for prosecution speed.
-Prosecution timelines are slightly slower than average with this examiner.
+The median time to disposition (half-life) for applications examined by ROBINSON, RENEE E is 29 months.
+This places the examiner in the 63% percentile for prosecution speed.
+Prosecution timelines are slightly faster than average with this examiner.

 Interview Effectiveness

-Conducting an examiner interview provides a +25.6% benefit to allowance rate for applications examined by ROBINSON, RENEE E. This interview benefit is in the 76% percentile among all examiners.
-Recommendation: Interviews are highly effective with this examiner and should be strongly considered as a prosecution strategy.
-Per MPEP § 713.10, interviews are available at any time before the Notice of Allowance is mailed or jurisdiction transfers to the PTAB.
+Conducting an examiner interview provides a +24.2% benefit to allowance rate for applications examined by ROBINSON, RENEE E. This interview benefit is in the 71% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 Request for Continued Examination (RCE) Effectiveness